aribamin/MongoMessenger/README.md

 # AI Agents
-If you have used AI agents (such as ChatGPT), you must clearly explain how you havve used it and what were your prompt and model's answer.
+If you have used AI agents (such as ChatGPT), you must clearly explain how you have used it and what were your prompt and model's answer.

 # Collaborations
 Names of anyone you have collaborated with (as much as it is allowed within the course policy) or a line saying that you did not collaborate with anyone else.